Sophula/ansible/Task4_Docker/README.md

   vim docker-compose.yml
   ```
   first image - your docker image from the previous step.
 5 nodes of the first image should be run;
-  - *To run 5 nodes of the first image added to deploy replicas:5"
+  - *To run 5 nodes of the first image added to deploy replicas:5*
   second image - any java application;
   - *Chose tomcat as any java application*
   last image - any database image (mysql, postgresql, mongo or etc.).
   - *Decided to run mongo as a database image*
   Second container should be run right after a successful run of a database container.
-  - *To ensure the same added depends_on section"
+  - *To ensure the same added depends_on section*

   ![docker-compose](https://user-images.githubusercontent.com/85607071/157215449-c386cb09-3335-4312-b5ac-e910307a679f.png)